 When is Christian-Based Substance Abuse Treatment the Best Option?

 Christian faith-based drug rehabilitation programs are excellent options for anyone wanting to regain their faith and connection with God and treat their addiction.
 Substance abuse and addiction remove so much from a person's life, such as your spirituality.
 Overall, the rehabilitation process is the same and begins with an initial assessment to determine the extent of addiction and what programs are available.
-An addiction assessment benefits the addict and family and could be done over the phone or in-person.
+An addiction assessment benefits the addict and family and could be done over the phone or in person.
 Following an assessment, the first step in treatment is detox, and typically the severity of addiction and withdrawal symptoms determine what method of detox is needed.

-There are two common types of detox, which is medical detox and conventional detox.
+There are two common types of detox, which are medical detox and conventional detox.
 Medically supervised detox manages severe addiction and dependence, such as with opioids, alcohol, and most prescription drugs.
-Withdrawal management typically used medication to control withdrawal symptoms and allow an easier transition into treatment.
+Withdrawal management typically uses medication to control withdrawal symptoms and allow an easier transition into treatment.
 Conventional detox programs manage most street drug addiction without the use of medication.
 Detox is essential, and it cannot be avoided, and it should not be considered the only approach to treatment.

 The next phase of rehabilitation involves attending an inpatient or outpatient drug rehabilitation program.
 Like with detox, the severity and extent of addiction determine if residential or outpatient treatment is needed and whether it should be long-term or short-term.
-Long-term substance use treatment usually lasts three to six months or longer, where short-term programs provide services for three to six weeks.
+Long-term substance use treatment usually lasts three to six months or longer, whereas short-term programs provide services for three to six weeks.
 Christian treatment programs incorporate spiritual teaching and counseling methods to help each patient.

 Christian faith-based treatment is an option for those who are looking for a Christ-centered sober living arrangement.
 Following the completion of treatment, many sober living homes provide faith-based services to help recovering addicts.
 The faith-based support within the treatment center is designed to help a person grow spiritually and develop a stronger relationship with God.
 Additionally, Christian mentors are essential and bridge the gap from addiction to recovery.
 Christian-based rehabilitation provides access to mentors who share the same beliefs and who serve as role models and coaches.